Writer and Director | Pinny Grylls

 Film production company Project 1961 was founded by Julia Ton in 2016.
 Inclusion (or rather exclusion), is a recurring topic in Project 1961’s slate.
 They are using the stage to raise awareness, and to make a positive impact on society.
 Julia is a producer with over 10 years of experience in fiction and creative documentaries.
 Her credits include films such as the International Emmy Award winner Bellingcat – Truth in a Post Truth World by Hans Pool (2018) and the multi award winning Fish Tank by Andrea Arnold (2012).

-Intermission Youth Theatre (Intermission) was established 11 years ago by actor and artistic director Darren Raymond and has since been transforming the lives of young people through the works of William Shakespeare.
+We have met the writers via Intermission Youth.
+Here you can see them all individually.
+Intermission Youth Theatre was established 11 years ago by actor and artistic director Darren Raymond and has since been transforming the lives of young people through the works of William Shakespeare.
 Intermission work with Shakespearian text because the issues he wrote about 400 years ago remain as relevant to young people today: knife crime, romance, gang warfare, ambition, postcode rivalry, loyalty, jealousy and transformation.
 We want to remix opera in a similar way.
 So far Intermission have been to see several operas at The Royal Opera House and have also been doing a series of Opera Education Workshops as part of their research for the film.